Why is there a need for Immigration Reform?

 There is no immediate impact for visa applicants or holders.
 The first step will be broad consultation with the market on the design and build of a new visa processing platform.

 What will the changes look like?

-The improvements will make it easier for clients and business to navigate visa information.
-Improvements in online services and back-end processing will enable the department to maintain high levels of service for the growing numbers of visa applicants.
+The improvements will make it easier for clients and business to access visa services and information.
+Improvements in online services and back-end processing will enable the Department to maintain high levels of service for the growing numbers of visa applicants.

-While the changes will be designed to manage the increasing number of travellers and migrants who cross the border each year, they will also improve the relevant safeguards and provide the Government with more opportunities to protect the community.
+While the changes will be designed to manage the increasing number of travellers and migrants who cross the Australian border each year, they will also improve the relevant safeguards and provide the Government with more opportunities to protect our community.